Home

 Taking steps to improve your physical and mental health as part of a comprehensive rehab program can reduce your back pain, making sitting easier and less of a burden.

-If you would like to learn more about the different types of back pain and how to start treating yours effectively, our back pain overview article explains everything you need to know about it.
+If you would like to learn more about the different treatments for back pain, our article about non-specific back pain explains everything you need to know about it.

 Kim Van Deventer